BribedJupiter/SimpleBounties/README.md

 # SimpleBounties
-A simple, straight-forward Spigot plugin for servers using Minecraft 1.19 that allows players to place and complete bounties on each other.
+A simple, straight-forward Spigot plugin for servers using Minecraft 1.19 to allow players to place and complete bounties on each other.

 # Dependencies
 EssentialsX and Vault.